daniel-furman/daniel-furman.github.io/content/posts/Solving-a-partnership-restructuring-problem-with-computational-linear-algerba.md

 Another unattractive feature of our methodology was that we preemptively chose how many assets in total went to each partner, a step in the analytics pipeline that requires experimenting with.
 Some intuition must go into this initial decision after examining the original ownership stakes and the assets' values and debts.

-### When does this function's run-time become unwieldy?

----

-This approach is certainly a brute force method, as we are testing across all the possible scenarios.
-I wouldn't want to run these calculations for more than a dozen or so assets, as the runtime would become quite large.
-The for loops should decompose roughly to a [O(n) time complexity](http://web.mit.edu/16.070/www/lecture/big_o.pdf).
-For example, if we have eleven assets (11! ~40 mill states), the runtime is approximately ten minutes on Google Colab's CPU.
+This approach is by nature a brute force method, as we are testing across all the possible scenarios (hence an exhaustive search).
+The for loops decompose to a [O(n) time complexity](http://web.mit.edu/16.070/www/lecture/big_o.pdf), yet the runtime can become large becuase we we are looping over M! states.
+For example, if we have eleven assets (11! ~40 mill states), the runtime is approximately ten minutes on CPU.

 $$runtime \propto n^{0.966}$$